skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 It looks even more odd because he's waving a bread knife around, trying to look threatening.

-Eomer is unfazed by the haphazard threat, "I read your book," he says, matter-of-factly.
+Eomier is unfazed by the haphazard threat, "I read your book," he says, matter-of-factly.

 The look on Norvus' face shifts from alarm to confusion, "You